Nirmal2OO8/grimwatch/README.md

 [![PyPI](https://img.shields.io/pypi/v/grimwatch)](https://pypi.org/project/grimwatch/)

 A terminal CLI for the films you mean to watch and the ones you'll never forget.
-Grimwatch keeps your list in plain markdown — no database, no account, no cloud.
+Grimwatch keeps your list in plain markdown, no database, no account, no cloud.
 AI handles classification and recommendations.
 You handle the watching.

 ![grimwatch main screen](screenshots/first_screen.png)